All Trends

 Hard seltzers continue to garner demand

-Hard seltzer has seen tremendous growth as a perfect substitute in social contexts where consumers already have well-established behaviors, but are still looking for something healthier.
+Hard seltzer has seen tremendous growth as a perfect substitute in social contexts where consumers already have well-established behaviors, especially among Gen Z beverage trends that favor lighter, health-conscious options.
 As we've seen countless times with other trends like sober bars, these near-perfect substitutes are necessary for consumer behavior to shift.

 Rise in functional drinks as energy boosters

 The functional drinks industry began to take off in the 1980s with Red Bull, which was cleverly marketed for white-collar workers.
-Functional drinks are now marketed as alternatives to traditional energy boosters like coffee and soda, featuring ingredients like probiotics, adaptogens, nootropics, and CBD.
+Functional drinks are now marketed as alternatives to traditional energy boosters like coffee and soda, featuring ingredients like probiotics, adaptogens, nootropics, and CBD—hallmarks of today’s functional beverage trends.

-The demand for dairy alternatives continues to expand beyond just milk to include other products like butter, with options such as beef tallow gaining popularity.
-Additionally, the increasing trend of purchasing groceries online has boosted the appeal of shelf-stable dairy alternatives.
+The demand for dairy alternatives continues to expand beyond just milk to include other products like butter, with options such as beef tallow gaining popularity as part of global beverage trends that emphasize plant-based and alternative options.
+Additionally, more people purchasing groceries online, a major shopping trend, has boosted the appeal of shelf-stable dairy alternatives.
 Consumers are now more likely to opt for these convenient, long-lasting options, further driving the growth of the dairy alternative market.

 Glass straws, not paper straws, are on the rise